Remixed Toung Twister

 createCanvas(windowWidth, windowHeight);

-Creates a canvas that fills the entire browser window. windowWidth and windowHeight are p5.js variables that automatically update if the window is resized.
+Creates a canvas that fills the entire browser window, using built-in p5 variables windowWidth and windowHeight for the dimensions.

 textSize(24);